Breaking News

 After granting 15 cases from the justices’ “long conference” last week, the Supreme Court on Monday denied more than a thousand more petitions for review.
 Among the noteworthy actions on the 50-page list of orders released on Monday morning was the rejection of a request from the Biden administration to send a dispute over emergency abortions in Texas back to the lower courts, as well as the denial of a challenge by the company formerly known as Twitter to a nondisclosure order obtained by Special Counsel Jack Smith for communications by former President Donald Trump.

 The justices turned down a request from the Biden administration to send a dispute over the Emergency Medical Treatment and Labor Act back to the lower courts for another look.
-That federal law requires emergency rooms in hospitals that receive Medicaid funding to provide stabilizing treatment to patients who arrive with an emergency condition that seriously threatens their lives or health.
+That federal law requires emergency rooms in hospitals that receive Medicare funding to provide stabilizing treatment to patients who arrive with an emergency condition that seriously threatens their lives or health.
 The law supersedes state laws that directly conflict with EMTALA’s requirements, such as, the Biden administration says, laws restricting abortion care.
 The court dealt with a set of similar cases out of Idaho in June without reaching a conclusive decision on the federal law.

 The court’s denial on Monday leaves in place a lower court ruling for Texas, but the question at the center of the case remains unresolved nationally.